shockwaveHe/Robot-Trains-Robot/docs/setup/general.rst

 Dynamixel
 ---------

 Dynamixel motors require a low latency timer.
-We automated most of the process in `toddlerbot/actuation/dynamixel/dynamixel_control.py`, but you may need to manually set the latency timer.
+We automated the process in `toddlerbot/actuation/dynamixel/dynamixel_control.py`.

-According to the doc `here <https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/faq/#how-to-change-an-usb-latency-in-dynamixel-sdk>`__, set ``LATENCY_TIMER = 1`` in ``/[path_to_env]/toddlerbot/lib/python3.10/site-packages/dynamixel_sdk/port_handler.py``.

 .. tabs::